Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 The Vermont Higher Education Investment Plan, also known as VT529, was created by the VT Legislature to help families like yours prepare for college or training expenses … with tax-free advantages that help those savings go farther.
 As Vermont’s official 529 savings program, it’s the only 529 plan that gives Vermont taxpayers a 10% state income tax credit on annual savings deposits.

 All Vermonters need some form of education or training after high school to be qualified for Vermont’s current and future jobs.
-With a 529 plan, you get to choose what kind of education that looks like: The funds can help pay for tuition, computers, room and board or off-campus housing, travel, fees, and the costs for apprenticeship programs or retraining at institutions throughout the U.S., as well as at schools in Canada and around the world.
+With a 529 plan, you get to choose what kind of education that looks like: The funds can help pay for tuition, computers, housing and meals, or off-campus housing, travel, fees, and the costs for apprenticeship programs or retraining at institutions throughout the U.S., as well as at schools in Canada and around the world.
 And there is no age or time limit on when your savings are used.

 “College savings accounts are clearly a powerful tool,” notes Scott Giles, President and CEO of VSAC.
 “We encourage parents to get started early to save for college and other career training.
 The ideal time to begin saving is between birth and age five to allow your investment to build over time.”
 But it’s never too late to start saving — even if your child is in high school, college, or graduate school.